Back to blog

 Indian Web Accessibility Guidelines

-The National Portal of India project developed an initiative to ensure that governmental websites are accessible.
-The Guidelines for Indian Website was released in 2009 and was added to the Central Secretariat Manual of Office Procedures (CSMOP).
-Websites must comply with the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+The National Portal of India project developed an initiative to produce guidelines for Indian government websites.
+The Guidelines for Indian Websites were released in 2009 and added to the Central Secretariat Manual of Office Procedures (CSMOP).
+Under these guidelines, Indian websites must conform with the World Wide Web Consortium’s (W3C) WCAG 2.0 Level AA standards.

 Ireland